 Rejection: Do the people you know accept you for who you really are?

-Phobias: are you afraid of crowded areas, insects, etc.?
+Phobias: Are you afraid of crowded areas, insects, etc.?

 Change: Do you need to make any adjustments?